-I am going to try and unravel some of the mysteries and misconceptions about a financial order.
+I am going to try and unravel some of the mysteries and misconceptions about a consent order (or sometimes called a financial order).
 Many people ask, what is the difference between a consent order and a clean break order.

 Some call it a ‘consent order’.
 Some call it a ‘clean break’.
 Those imposed by the court are ‘financial remedy’ orders.